martin1207/modeling-mmv-severity/README.md

 # Modeling the Injury Severity of Micro-Mobility Vehicle Riders 🛴🚲💥

-This repository contains the code, data processing scripts, and materials related to the pre-print:
+This repository contains the code related to the pre-print:

 **"Modeling the injury severity of riders and pedestrians in micro-mobility vehicle crashes"**
 by Martin De Jaeghere and Silvia Varotto, 2025.